Mark Bickley: Adelaide Crows

 In November 2014, Mark Bickley joined the 5AA talk radio station as a co-host of the top rating weeknight sports show.

 Bickley stepped away from full-time radio in 2021, and currently coaches the Immanuel College, Adelaide First XVIII football side.

+In December 2022, Bickley joined radio station SEN SA as co-host of the breakfast show.

+In February 2024, Bickley was appointed “Club Engagement Officer” at Adelaide Football Club.